What is it that comes to mind when you think about the process and work that goes into finding property owner contact information?

 How to Find Property Owner Contact Information

-When using the Reonomy Platform, you can either search for specific, known properties and find owner contact information, or you can discover new properties and opportunities from scratch, then find the owners just as easily.
+When using the Reonomy you can either search for specific, known properties and find owner contact information, or you can discover new properties and opportunities from scratch, then find the owners just as easily.

-Here’s a step-by-step, case-by-case look at how to do all of that within the Reonomy platform.
+If you’re looking to improve and scale your prospecting efforts, however, here’s a step-by-step, case-by-case look at how to do all of that within the Reonomy platform.

 Find the Property’s Reported Owner

 To find the reported owner of a known property by address, you can simply enter the exact address of the desired property into the search bar at the top of the Reonomy platform.

 For example, say you enter, “2552 2nd Ave, San Diego, CA 92103.”
 As you’re typing, the address you are looking for will appear in the dropdown.

 Once you click the address in the dropdown, you’ll be taken to the profile page of that property, where different research cards are broken out for different pieces of information on the asset.

 That includes tabs for Building & Lot, Ownership, Tenants, Sales, Debt, Tax, Notes, and Files.